CottageLabs/oarr/README.md

         "statistics": [
             {
-                "value" : "<the numerical statistic, whatever it is>", "type" : "<the type of statistic>",
+                "id" : "<opaque identifier for this statistical record>", "value" : "<the numerical statistic, whatever it is>", "type" : "<the type of statistic>",
                 "date" : "<date the statistic was generated>",